 - These results are measured against agreed upon expectations and are again documented properly

 Special emphasis is accorded to design/development revisions during this process to ensure that:

 - These changes don’t compromise the original requirements

 - This phase be subjected to acceptable documentation practices and rigor to include design/development revisions, formal authorization of design change, design review outcomes and any compensatory actions taken to prevent problems as a result of the change(s)

-Given the growth in outsourcing, the ISO 9000 series standard now requires the same oversight for products, services and supporting methodologies procured outside the organization including:
+The ISO 9001 standard requires the same oversight for products, services and supporting methodologies procured outside the organization including:

 - Externally purchased products/services must come under QMS control:

 - When they are incorporated (in part or in full) into the organization’s own products/services

 - When they are delivered directly to the organization’s customers

 - There must be a process, determined by the organization, for assessing, choosing, reviewing, improving and replacing these external suppliers against stated expectations.